UlmApi/uulm-networking/README.md

 ## ./data/wlan-client-authlog.anon

 Contains log data for one week university life.
-Entries are created whenever a WLAN-Client associates with an AP.
+Entries are created whenever a WLAN-Client associates with an Access Point.

 ```
 DATUM          UHRZEIT  OUI      HASHED-MAC                      DNS-AP